-The below table summarizes the overall UK results and individual metros in which median download speeds have been tested in order to make a metro or nationwide claim as the Fastest Network in the UK.
-Based on EE winning the Speed RootScore Award at the UK-wide level, in all four nations, and in all 16 metros (including two ties), EE is therefore eligible to make claims as the fastest network in X metro or the fastest network in the UK, England, Scotland, Wales, and Northern Ireland.
-EE also recorded the fastest median download speed at the UK-wide level, in each nation, and in 13 out of 16 metros tested (per the charts below).
+Based on EE winning the Speed RootScore Award at the UK-wide level, in all four nations, and in all 16 metros (with one tie in Southampton), EE is therefore eligible to make claims as the fastest network in the relevant metros or the fastest network in the UK, England, Scotland, Wales, and/or Northern Ireland.
+EE also recorded the fastest median download speed at the UK-wide level, in each nation, and in 14 out of 16 metros tested.